 As Nashville continues to grow and the real estate market keeps booming, it makes sense that new home goods stores and design shops would emerge on the retail scene.
 Nashville has an impressive and robust selection of home stores as it is (check out some of our favorites in our SB Guide—link at the end of this article), but we’re always excited to add new destinations to the list.
-Today, we’re spotlighting four fairly new places to find furniture, design advice and all the odds and ends that make a house a home.
-In their opening year, Wilder, The Velvet Shoestring, D. Luxe Home and Oak Nashville have established themselves as fantastic new home goods stores in Nashville, and we’re excited to tell you more about them and show you some of the beautiful pieces they have to offer.
+Today, we’re spotlighting three places to find furniture, design advice and all the odds and ends that make a house a home.
+Wilder, D. Luxe Home and Oak Nashville have established themselves as fantastic new home goods stores in Nashville, and we’re excited to tell you more about them and show you some of the beautiful pieces they have to offer.

 1212 Fourth Ave.
 N., Nashville • (615) 679-0008

 Hours: Monday through Friday, 11 a.m. to 7 p.m.; Saturday, 12 p.m. to 7 p.m.; Sunday, 12 p.m. to 5 p.m.